go-clang/gen/README.md

 The following command will recompile `go-clang-generate` and will regenerate the bindings for the currently set up Clang version.

+> **Please note**, that only the major and minor verison must be declared if a Clang version is needed in a command.

 ```bash
 make generate
 ```